rGradeStd/AI-Learning-Goals/AI-Learning-Goals.md

-## Great you should now roughly have a PHD level understanding of AI.
+## Great you should now roughly have a pretty good understanding of machine learning stuff.
 Choose something you find most fascinating and specialize.
 Keep reading tons of papers, attending conferences and working with your peers.